n0thus/tattoosShops/README.md

 # tattoosShops

 To put custom custom tattoos, please see this tutorial : https://forum.fivem.net/t/release-tutorial-add-new-tattoos-and-overlays-example-included/8450 .
 After, edit the list.lua .
 First, add in "tattoosCategories" the name of the categorie and then the name of the collection (name of your xml).
-After, add your tattoos like in the "tattoosList".
+After, add your tattoos in the "tattoosList" like the others.